 Mark is comparativly late to birding and much is new to him, so he is determined to build up his list of birds seen.
 A Baikal Teal and three Penduline Tits in Somerset would both be welcome additions to his lifelist.
 I was hardly complaining as a Baikal Teal is a very rare bird in Britain and I had already dipped the tits twice and consequently had vowed never to go again, but maybe it would be third time lucky.

-We drove into what promised to be a pleasant cold morning of sunshine, crossing the Cotswolds and dropping down onto the M5 Motorway to head west.
+We drove into what promised to be a pleasant but cold morning of sunshine, crossing the Cotswolds and dropping down onto the M5 Motorway to head west.
 Checking RBA (Rare Bird Alert) there was no news about the Baikal Teal.
 A little worrying as it had not been reported yesterday either.
 After forty five minutes Mark turned off the motorway and onto narrower roads that wound through the flat green fields of the Somerset Levels until we came upon the RSPB's isolated and atmospheric Greylake Reserve, near Bridgewater and where, hopefully we would see the Baikal Teal.

 As with all rare ducks no one really has a clue as to its origin but for now it is accepted as a genuine vagrant and there is, after all, another one further north in Yorkshire, so the presence of these two very rare ducks (only seven previous records for Britain) was good enough for us.The bird itself certainly appears wary and shows no sign of previous captivity, and is associating with a huge number of Eurasian Teal and Wigeon that have made the flooded grassland and shallow water of the reserve their winter home.